WeblateOrg/weblate/docs/admin/projects.rst

 Using proxy
 +++++++++++

-If you need to access http/https Git repositories using a proxy server, you need to configure Git to use it.
+If you need to access http/https VCS repositories using a proxy server, you need to configure VCS to use it.

-This can be configured using the ``http_proxy``, ``https_proxy``, and ``all_proxy`` environment variables (check cURL documentation for more details) or by enforcing it in Git configuration, for example:
+This can be configured using the ``http_proxy``, ``https_proxy``, and ``all_proxy`` environment variables (check cURL documentation for more details) or by enforcing it in VCS configuration, for example:

 .. code-block:: sh